NoahRic/MarkdownMode/README.markdown

 # Markdown Mode for Visual Studio 2010

-This is a VS2010 extension for editing Markdown files.
+This is a VS 2010 extension for editing Markdown files.
 It has (or is planned to have) a number of features to help users write Markdown files, and I use it for writing [my blog][blog].

 Here is a screenshot:
 <a href="http://blogs.msdn.com/photos/noahric/images/9946409/original.aspx">